ElektraInitiative/libelektra/doc/help/CP.md

 To copy a single key:
 	`kdb cp user/example/key1 user/example/key2`

-To copy keys below an aexisting key:
+To copy keys below an existing key:
 	`kdb cp -r user/example user/example/key1`
 Note that in this example, all keys in the example directory will be copied below `key1` EXCEPT `key1`.